morinokami/tanstack-meta/packages/meta/README.md

 ### `createMetadataGenerator`

-Creates a customized metadata generator with options like title templates.
+Creates a customized metadata generator with options like title templates and base URL resolution.

 #### Parameters